When Warning Sirens Sound

 Siren Locations & Activation

-Central Dispatch tone activated sirens are generally tested every Friday at midnight. unless there is a real threat of severe weather.
+Central Dispatch tone activated sirens are generally tested every Friday at noon unless there is a real threat of severe weather.
 Single sirens may be activated during the day on other days of the week for repair or maintenance work.
-This information is faxed to all media outlets as much in advance as we can.

 There are a few areas in Henry County that utilize the local fire departments station siren for tornado/severe weather notification.
 In order for those areas to be notified the Central Dispatch Center must activate the fire departments fire pager, then a fire fighter must go to the fire station to activate the siren.
 Persons living in these areas do not have the same time buffer as those that live in an area that Central Dispatch Center activates the sirens.
 Persons living in these areas must react much quicker to reach safety.